AlgoMaster Logo

 Collections Framework

-This is the most important section of this chapter.
-The System.Collections.Generic namespace provides the data structures you will reach for in virtually every DSA problem.
+The System.Collections.Generic namespace provides the data structures used in nearly every DSA problem.
 Choosing the right collection is often the difference between an O(n) and an O(n^2) solution.

 When you do not know the size upfront, or need to build a result list, List<T> is your go-to: